mahendra1044/employee-identity-portal-VZero/README.md

 Actions:
 - Copy sample JSON: copies the rendered mock snippet
-- Send mail to support: posts to /api/send-email with the relevant support address and the sample payload

 No per-user persistence or customization is stored; the guide is the same for all employees by design.